“Now that you mention it…”

 This was a tipping point for this high-powered commercial team.

 Until this very moment, they had adhered to the industry norm.

 Go in an present long pitch decks.
-If the prospect raised a question, they usually answered it and then refocused on their pitch deck.
+If the prospect raises a question, answer it and then refocus on the pitch deck.

-After all, they had put a lot into its preparation, right!
+After all, they put a lot of preparation into these pitches, right!

-What they were now beginning to realize was that, although their prospects had expectations of a long presentation, but actually placed higher value in a robust discussion and, early on, a discussion about challenges and opportunities.
+What they were now beginning to realize was that, although their prospects had expectations of a long presentation, they actually valued robust discussions more highly, especially if, early on, they’re about the prospect’s challenges and opportunities.

 The C in S.C.O.R.E© Selling Method.

-Of course, this was part of the training content, but it wasn’t force-fed to the participants.
+This was part of the training content, but it wasn’t force-fed to the participants, either.

 The team came to this conclusion itself… at least that’s what they thought.